alihussain07615x-max/sql-data-analysis-project/README.md

 ## 👤 About This Project

-This project was built entirely from scratch without tutorials as part of a personal data analytics portfolio.
-It follows a structured analytical workflow from raw exploration through to production-ready reporting views — the same workflow used in real data analyst roles.
+This project was built as part of a personal data analytics portfolio, inspired by a data warehouse tutorial series.
+While the dataset and high-level project structure come from that course, all SQL queries were written independently without referencing the tutorial's code.

+The goal was to go beyond the tutorial — rethinking each analytical step from scratch and in some cases taking a different approach to arrive at the same result.